TedHusted/awake/awake.md/awake.md

 Leto: How did we lose our ability to reproduce naturally?

-Idisi: Our ancestors made changes to our DNA to artificially extend our lifespans.
-An unexpected consequence is that after a few generations our species started to become infertile.
-It is now rare for a Vanir to reproduce without assistance.
+Idisi: Your ancestors made changes to their DNA to artificially extend their  lifespans.
+An unexpected consequence is that after a few generations the Vanir  species became increasingly infertile.
+Evolution took a heavy price for longevity.
+It is now rare for a Vanir to be able to reproduce without assistance.

 As Idisi speaks, the hologram illustrates their words in a seamless animation.

-Idisi: Thousands of years ago, we came to Terra and created Elysium to protect the Terrans from the Anunnaki.
-We negotiated a treaty with the reptiles so that the Terrans were not used as slave labor.
+Idisi: The Vanir came to Terra and created Elysium to protect the Terrans from the Anunnaki.
+We negotiated a treaty with the reptilians so that the Terrans were not used as slave labor.
 As cloning became problematic, the Vanir looked for solutions in the Terran DNA.
 Ultimately, we found a way to create a Vanir-Terran hybrid that could serve as a host for Vanir embryos.

 Atlas: Is it not wrong to create hybrids for our own benefit?
 How are we different from the Anunnaki?

 Idisi: We made pacts with Terran leaders that authorize us to conduct genetic experiments on Terran creatures in exchange for technology and other considerations.
 The pact also keeps us from publicly revealing ourselves to Terrans.
-Some Terrans are traumatized by the research, but the needs of the many outweigh the needs of the few.
+Some Terrans are traumatized by our research, but the needs of the many outweigh the needs of the few.

 Atlas: Are you saying that most of us are here only because we take DNA from the Terrans?

 Idisi: Pretty much.

+###

+The private dining room in the Ryugyong Elite Social Club is adorned with polished wood panels and delicate porcelain vases.
+The club is a quiet sanctuary for the elite wives of Cháoxiǎn’s upper echelons.

+The faint hum of traditional Cháoxiǎn music plays in the background as Kim Soo-jin, the wife of General Ri Sun-hyuk, adjusts the placement of her napkin.
+Across from her sits Han Mi-young, the wife of Choi Hyun-seok, the Vice Minister of the Reconnaissance General Bureau.

+A waiter pours steaming tea into delicate cups before bowing and retreating silently.
+The two women exchange polite smiles, though there’s an undercurrent of tension beneath their cordiality.

+Kim Soo-jin (Ri’s wife) greets her lunch companion.
+“I’m so glad we could find time for this, Mi-young.
+It feels like our husbands are always so busy these days.
+Sometimes I wonder if they even remember what our dining rooms look like.”

+Soo-jin’s voice carries a light laugh, but her eyes reveal the exhaustion of a woman accustomed to living in the shadow of duty.

+Han Mi-young (Choi’s wife) takes a sip of her tea, nodding sympathetically.
+“You’re not alone in that.
+Hyun-seok is either buried in reports or in some closed-door meeting.
+He says he’s working to protect the nation, but I can’t help wondering if he ever thinks about protecting his own health.”

+Her tone is soft, but there’s a flicker of resentment as she sets down her cup.

+“Sun-hyuk is the same.
+He says the same things — about the nation, the duty, the honor.
+And I understand, of course, but… it’s lonely, isn’t it?
+They’re there, but not really there.
+Always thinking about the next crisis or enemy.”

+She glances out the window, where a cherry blossom tree sways gently in the wind, her expression wistful.

+Mi-young offers a knowing smile.
+“It is.
+I think they forget that we also bear the weight of their responsibilities, in our own way.
+I’ve had to field so many prying questions about his work lately.
+People seem to think I have all the answers.”

+Her voice lowers conspiratorially.
+“Of course, I don’t.
+He tells me very little, which I suppose is for my safety.
+But it doesn’t make it any easier, does it?”

+“No, it doesn’t,” Soo-jin replies, her voice soft.
+“Sun-hyuk rarely speaks about work either, but when he does, it’s always the same tone — cold, measured.
+Like he’s rehearsing what he can safely say, even to me.”

+She hesitates, then adds, “Sometimes I wonder if he’s even capable of relaxing anymore.
+When he’s home, he barely speaks.
+It’s like the war room follows him into our house.”

+Mi-young sighs, resting her chin on her hand.
+“Hyun-seok is different in that way.
+He talks more, but it’s … selective.
+He’ll share frustrations about incompetence, or joke about something mundane, but never about what really matters.
+I don’t know if it’s because he doesn’t trust me with it or if he’s trying to shield me.”

+She pauses, then leans forward slightly.
+“Do you ever think about what life would have been like if they weren’t so devoted to their careers?”

+Soo-jin’s lips curve into a faint smile, tinged with sadness.
+“Sometimes.
+I imagine him teaching at the military academy, spending more time at home, maybe even taking up gardening like he used to talk about when we were younger.
+But then I remind myself—he wouldn’t be Sun-hyuk if he wasn’t this man.
+Duty is who he is.”

+She looks at Mi-young, her expression softening.
+“What about you?
+Did you ever wish for something simpler?”

+Mi-young chuckles softly.
+“Oh, all the time.
+Before we married, Hyun-seok used to dream about opening a bookstore.
+Can you imagine?
+A bookstore, in the capitol city.”

+The thought draws laughter from both women, though it quickly fades.

+“But like you said, that’s not who they are.
+And maybe that’s why we married them.
+Their ambition, their loyalty—it’s what draws people to them.
+It’s what makes them who they are.”

+Soo-jin nods thoughtfully.
+“It’s true.
+And yet, sometimes I wonder if they realize what it costs us.
+We keep their homes, their families, their reputations intact while they fight their battles.
+But who takes care of us?”

+Her voice softens, almost a whisper.
+“We’re strong, but even the strongest need someone to lean on.”

+Mi-young reaches across the table, placing a hand over Soo-jin’s.
+“Then maybe we lean on each other.
+If we’re going to be their shadows, we might as well share the burden.
+We’re stronger together, don’t you think?”

+For the first time that day, Soo-jin smiles warmly, genuine gratitude in her eyes.
+“You’re right.
+Thank you, Mi-young.”

+The two women sit in companionable silence for a moment, sipping their tea as the cherry blossoms outside sway gently, a rare moment of peace in lives overshadowed by duty.

+###

+A large conference table dominates the brightly lit Kangwon Room at Unit 42.
+On one end, red and blue folders with white lettering are placed neatly at four places.
+The walls are lined with screens displaying workflow diagrams, use cases, and value streams.

+“Unit 42, is this room secure from listening devices?” asked Dr. Sun Xiuli-jin.

+“Surveillance devices are not detected.
+The last manual sweep was three hours ago.”

+The door opens.
+An office bot whirs aside so that Dr. Sun’s guests can file in.
+Each makes a slight bow as they pass the doorway.

+“Greetings, my esteemed comrades.
+Please take a seat at the table.”

+Dr. Sun takes a seat at one end of the table, in front of a folder.
+Kang Ji-woo sits across from her, and the other two Vice Ministers each take an adjoining seat.

+“May I offer refreshments?”

+“Thank you, doctor,” says General Ki, “but I would like to get started.”

+The others nod agreement.

+Sun presses a tab on the device.
+A green indicator light turns red.

+Sun: The SI is disengaged.

+Kang: Is the room secure?

+Sun: Yes, we can talk freely.
+The building just ran a check myself, and there was a manual sweep this morning.

+Sun: First, are you having any trouble maintaining your cover as Terran Vice Ministers?

+Kang: No. Our originals spent little time away from work.
+Workplace relationships are shallow.
+Their family life is almost non-existent.
+Replacing the three humans has been effortless.

+Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not question our plan to utilize China.”

+Ki: To convince the Supreme Leader, we need to provide hard data to backup our projections of the number of bots we can export to China.

+Sun: I can manufacture the data we need, and it will be accepted as fact. — To meet our goals, we will need more resources than we can buy from the black market.
+We have our own Omnibot army to finish in addition to supplying China with workers.

+Choi: Is it time to move on the Vanir and use Elyseum as our staging ground?

 ----